 Planned additional work will include expanded archaeological surveys and hydrologic basin analysis.
 Also, some additional geochemical testing for acid-base accounting and water mobility is planned.
-As well, permitting for production is planned to begin early in 2017.
+As well, permitting for production continued throughout the year.

 Lincoln plans to advance the Pine Grove project to an open-pit mine with heap-leach gold recovery.
-In that regard the Company has hired a senior permitting consultant to help it acquire all necessary permits for production.
-While a number of studies have been completed that are needed for permitting completion there are a few studies left to complete.
+In that regard the Company hired a senior permitting consultant to help it acquire all necessary permits for production.
+While a number of studies have been completed that are needed for permitting completion there are a number of studies remaining to be completed.